jscottbranson/XRPL-UNL-Domain-Tool/README.md

 - `https://vl.coil.com`

 ## Issues
 This code is hastily written to fill a few specific needs that I have, so it likely has issues.
 Better error handling is needed, and the script will not update the file if it fails (hence the "status" result is basically pointless).
+However, since the primary purpose of this script is to provide data for various other scripts I hastily write, it seems ideal to have the previous successful run's data available, rather than just a JSON object with error details.

 ## License
 GNU GPLv3